randysetiawan/chenlian-portfolio/README.md

 **About This Website**

-This is a personal Single Page Application (SPA) built with Vue 3 and Material Components.
+My personal portfolio website is a Single Page Application (SPA) built with Vue 3 and Material Components.
 This project serves as a comprehensive digital portfolio to showcase my professional experience, projects, skills, certifications, and achievements in a clean, modern, and user-focused interface.

 The website is designed to be visually engaging, highly structured, and easy to navigate, while reflecting my approach to building scalable, maintainable, and human-centered software solutions.